orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

 1. User types the command to edit a quick note with patient index, note index, and new note text.
-2. System validates the patient index.
-3. System validates the note index.
-4. System validates the new note text.
+2. System validates the patient index, note index, and new note text.
-5. System replaces the specified note under the patient's record with the new note text.
+3. System replaces the specified note under the patient's record with the new note text.
-6. System confirms success by displaying the updated note.
+4. System confirms success by displaying the updated note.

    Use case ends.